Home Feature: How Much Did I Spend On My Property?

 For example, if we look at Mrs E’s house, her last valuation report assessed her property at a little over $1 million, including the contents in the house, alongside with renovation.
 So for her to over insure, it will mean that if she opts for coverage of $2 million, insurers will only pay $1 million for the house.
 However, if she opts for coverage of only $500,000, then the payouts for damage will only be 50%.
 Well, that sure is a lot of information!
 In all, Mrs E spent $15,000 on renovation, and her contents of the house are around $100,000.
 With the property value on the market estimated at $1 million, she should opt for flexible coverage that suits her needs, just like Income’s Enhanced House insurance plans.
 Find out more about Income’s Enhanced House insurance plans for HDB flats and private properties here.

 How long does it take to fulfill your house dream?With the rising cost in houses, we understand that the financial aspect can be overwhelming.
 Let us help you to fulfill this house dream by crafting your personal financial masterpiece based on your needs.

 Find a savings plan suited for your current financial capability to translate the vision of your financial goal into action.
 By staying committed to your financial goal, you can achieve your goal within your desired time frame.

 Income offers savings plans that meets the protection and saving needs for all!
-Consult our digital advisor, Sage, to see which plans could help with your specific financial goals, or chat instantly with an advisor today.
-Alternatively, you can leave your contact details here for one of our friendly advisors to reach out to you.
+Chat instantly with an advisor today to see which plans could help with your specific financial goals.

 This article is meant purely for informational purposes and should not be relied upon as financial advice.
 The precise terms, conditions and exclusions of any Income products mentioned are specified in their respective policy contracts.
 For customised advice to suit your specific needs, consult an Income insurance advisor.